jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 If you recently dealt with just a particular part of the analysis (like working on two particular themes), your view might be too narrow: Glance over the whole range of clustered data, and rediscover themes, which might be a better fit for some data.

 Take a look at the themes in relation to the data they encompass: Is there a fit or did you fall prey to wishful thinking?
 Possibly, there is actually only a weak match between the stated theme and the data.
-In this case, revise your structure.
+If this is the case, revise your structure.

 > _Tip:_ While you create the structure of your analysis, you will look at your notes, images, and diagrams again and again.
 Sometimes, you have data that is very helpful and expressive; a quote that expresses an insight very well or a photo that illustrates a problem.
 This data is not only useful for analysis, but also later when presenting your results.
 You can use it to illustrate how your insight are grounded in concrete observations.
 When you come across such data, it is useful later to store copies in a separate location for later use when preparing the research report.